Reformed Church in the United States

+The Reformed Church in the United States (RCUS), originally the German Reformed Church, was a Protestant denomination that existed from 1725 to 1934.
+Established by German immigrants in Pennsylvania under ministers like John Philip Boehm, it was rooted in the Continental Reformed tradition and held to the Heidelberg Catechism.
+Notable figures included Church historian Philip Schaff and theologian John Williamson Nevin, both representatives of the RCUS's own Mercersburg Theology.

+In 1934, the RCUS joined with the Evangelical Synod of North America to form the Evangelical and Reformed Church (now part of the United Church of Christ).
+The Eureka Classis withdrew at this time and would later assume the RCUS name as a continuing church.

 History

 Originally known as the German Reformed Church, the RCUS was organized in 1725 thanks largely to the efforts of John Philip Boehm, who immigrated in 1720.
 He organized the first congregation of German Reformed believers in 1725 near Philadelphia, Pennsylvania, some of them descendants and German immigrants from the turn of the century.
 Some had immigrated from the Palatine area.
 He was later joined by other ministers such as George Weiss and Michael Schlatter.

 Boehm was eventually ordained by the Classis of Amsterdam in 1729, which oversaw the American branch of the Dutch Reformed Church (now the Reformed Church in America).
 The German Reformed remained under Dutch Reformed oversight until 1793, when the German Reformed adopted their own constitution.
 In the 1740s, Count Nicolaus von Zinzendorf, bishop of the Moravian Church, visited Pennsylvania, with the hopes of uniting the German Lutherans and Reformed with the Moravians, which Boehm staunchly resisted.

 During the 19th century the German Reformed Church debated issues such as revivalism and especially the Mercersburg Theology of John Nevin and Philip Schaff.
 In 1866 Samuel Miller, a member of the German Reformed Church, published a work entitled A Treatise on Mercersburg Theology: Mercersburg and Modern Theology Compared.
 Other controversies, such as debates over liturgy, also occurred in the 19th century.
 In the second half of the century, the congregations formed their first General Synod, held in 1863.
 In the 1870s and 1880s, there were attempts, albeit unsuccessful, to unite with the related Dutch Reformed Church.